Student Records F.A.Q.

 Coursework completed at other accredited colleges or universities will be accepted for transfer credit at PTC.
-The criteria for acceptance of credits are that the institution must have regional accreditation, the course must parallel content of required course and a grade of "C" must be earned.
+The criteria for evaluation of credits are; the institution must be a part of the Department of Education nationally recognized accrediting agency, the course must parallel content of required course, and a grade of "C" must be earned.
 Transfer credit will not be awarded for courses over 8 years old which are technical in nature or with content that may change over time.
 Examples include courses in computer technology, mechanical engineering, and integrated systems technology.
 Some programs may also be limited in awarding transfer credit for older courses due to accreditation.

 There are several types of exemption credits available at PTC.
 These include High School Articulation (TAP credit), advanced placement exams (CLEP, College Board subject exams), military, life experience and credit by exams.
 For further details, contact the Registrar.

 A student who desires to attend classes regularly but does not wish to take examinations or receive credit may register as an auditor.
 A record of classes attended will be maintained.
 No credit is awarded for such courses and cannot be granted at a later date.
 A student enrolled in a course for credit cannot change to audit after the drop/add period.
 The participation of auditors in class discussions or examinations is at the discretion of the instructor.
 Students are expected to pay $55 per credit hour to enroll and attend classes regularly.

 Nursing and Health Science students that re-enroll and/or repeat program courses must adhere to the audit policy outlined by the department.
 Students are responsible for any fees associated with the course such as insurance and testing fees.